mgusmano/SenchaGridPerf/README.md

 Sencha Grid Performance

-to build:
+The production build is in the dist folder
+Copy this folder to your production web server the index.html file in this folder is home page

+to build the production dist folder:

+from the root:
 npm install
 npm start

-then, to run:

-copy dist folder to web server